 Summary

 Under the Water Framework Directive, Member States are required to report an inventory of emissions, discharges and losses of priority substances.
 Such information can give information on the success of measures to reduce emissions and indicate whether further efforts may be needed to deliver good chemical status.
-However, reporting of the inventory under the second river basin management plans was patchy and incomparable between Member States.
+However, reporting of the inventory under the second river basin management plans was patchy and largely incomparable between Member States.
 While there is a Technical Guidance Document on the preparation of the inventory, it appears that further information is needed to help Member States report in a consistent and comparable way.
 This paper aims to provide steps towards that, to enable improved quality of reporting in the third river basin management plans.
-A simplified method for the quantification of emissions to water is proposed, which will be used as a basis for discussion at the Water Framework Directive (WFD) Working Group Chemicals sub-group meeting on emissions, to be held in April 2020.
+A simplified method for the quantification of emissions to water is proposed, which will be used as a basis for discussion at the Water Framework Directive (WFD) Working Group Chemicals sub-group meeting on emissions, to be held in September 2020.

-This activity is carried out by the European Topic Centre for Inland, Coastal and Marine Waters (ETC/ICM) for the European Environment Agency (EEA).
+This activity is carried out by the European Topic Centre for Inland, Coastal and Marine Waters (ETC/ICM) for the European Environment Agency (EEA), with support from Member States under the Water Framework Directive CIS WG Chemicals activity on emissions.

 Introduction